msoodb/trafix/README.md

     ```

 ### Install from Fedora Repository
+> This installation method is under development and not yet ready for use.

 1. If you're using Fedora or a compatible distribution, you can install Trafix directly from the Fedora repository: